Hitcents/unity3d-standards/coding.md

 }
 ```

+If you can make Unity generate files like this by default, I will give you a cookie.

 #Public fields

-The main difference is the.
+The main difference is for Unity's naming is public fields.
 Microsoft (or we) would name a public field like this:

 ```C#
 public class NicCage